-Reviewing bodies which advise on actions concerning appointees in the Professor and corresponding series, are instructed to use these criteria for appointment, promotion and appraisal.
+Reviewing bodies that advise on actions concerning appointees in the Professor and corresponding series, are instructed to use these criteria for appointment, promotion and appraisal.
 (APM 210-1-d)

 In teaching, "clearly demonstrated evidence of high quality in teaching is an essential criterion for appointment, advancement, or promotion."
-In addition, participation in graduate programs is expected, as is specified in every faculty job description.
-This applies to departments with a graduate program.
-Attention may be given to the role of the candidate and the candidate's field in attracting high caliber graduate students to the campus.
+In addition, participation in graduate programs is expected, although the degree of participation may depend on whether the department has a graduate program.
+Attention may be given to the role of the candidate and the candidate's field in attracting high-caliber graduate students to the campus.
+Discussion of all kinds of mentoring (such as of individual undergraduates, undergraduate groups/organizations, individual graduate students, graduate organizations, postdoctoral scholars, project scientists or junior faculty, especially those from groups underrepresented within the discipline) is expected and appropriate.
+One way to indicate time and effort dedicated to mentoring within eFilePlus is to go under Other Teaching Info, click on Activity and then choose Other Supervision/Advising.
+Here one can, for example, place hours per week or numbers of students mentored.
 In the area of research, "There must be evidence that the candidate is continuously and effectively engaged in creative activity of high quality and significance.
 Publications in research and other creative accomplishment must be evaluated, not merely enumerated."
 (APM 210-1-d(2) Both the quality of publication outlets and impact of the research in the field are important factors.

 Research and scholarship must be performed at the highest level.
-In many areas, extramural support is essential for a high quality research program and while it is understood that grant activity cannot be the sole criterion for advancement, it may be used as a gauge of sustainability of the research program as well as another measure of peer review.
+In many areas, extramural support is essential for a high quality research program and while it is understood that grant activity cannot be the sole criterion for advancement, it may be used as a gauge of sustainability of the research program as well as another measure of peer recognition.
+Grants are not, however, considered as a metric of research productivity.
 The absence of extramural funding, however, shall not be taken as a negative indicator of the quality of research.
 When appropriate, the candidate and department are advised to address the issue of funding in the self-statement and department letter.